GHOST IN THE SHELL

 Ghost in the Shell consolidated the name of Mamoru Oshii as a major director in anime.
 Oshii worked as a director in various anime tv series before making his debut as a feature director with the fantasy film Angels Egg (1982).
 He then went onto the childrens fantasies Urusei Yatsura: Only You (1983) and Urusei Yatsura 2: Beautiful Dreamer (1983), adapted from one of the tv series he had worked on, and the Transformer robot films Patlabor: The Mobile Police (1989) and Patlabor: The Movie 2/Patlabor: The Mobile Police 2 (1993).
 Subsequent to the success of Ghost in the Shell, Oshii made the move to a live-action director with the stunning Virtual Reality film Avalon (2001), its later quasi-sequel Assault Girls (2009) and the live-action clone wars film Garm Wars: The Last Druid (2014).
 He has also made the anime The Sky Crawlers (2008) and an episode of the anime anthology Halo Legends (2010).
 Oshii has also written the anime Jin-Roh: The Wolf Brigade (1998) about a werewolf anti-terrorist squad operating in an alternate world post-War Japan and produced the impressive anime short Blood: The Last Vampire (2000) about a vampire government agent engaged in a war with demons.

 The Ghost in the Shell saga was continued in the 52 episode anime tv series Ghost in the Shell: Stand Alone Complex (2002).
 Oshii then returned with a theatrical sequel, the dazzling Ghost in the Shell 2: Innocence (2004), which is his single best film to date.
 This was followed by a series of four one-hour theatrical films under the title Ghost in the Shell: Arise (2013-4) and a further animated film Ghost in the Shell: The New Movie (2015).
-A live-action English-language remake has been announced with Ghost in the Shell (2017) starring Scarlett Johansson.
+Ghost in the Shell (2017) was a live-action English-language remake starring Scarlett Johansson.